JuergenGutsch/blog/_source/_posts/2021-07-19-aspnetcore6-shaddow-copy-iis.md

 > On a self-hosted IIS server, this requires a new version of the hosting bundle.
 On Azure App Services, you will be required to install a new ASP.NET Core runtime site extension
 > (https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-3/#shadow-copying-in-iis)

-If you have the requirements ready, you should add a web.config to your project or edit the weg.config that is created during the publish process (dotnet publish).
-Since most of us are using continuous integration and can't touch the web.config after it gets crated automatically, you should add it to the project.
+If you have the requirements ready, you should add a `web.config` to your project or edit the `weg.config` that is created during the publish process (dotnet publish).
+Since most of us are using continuous integration and can't touch the `web.config` after it gets crated automatically, you should add it to the project.
 Just copy the one that got created using dotnet publish.
-Continuous integration will not override an existing web.config
+Continuous integration will not override an existing `web.config`.

-To enable it you will need to add some new handler settings to the web.config:
+To enable it you will need to add some new `handlerSettings` to the `web.config`:

 ~~~xml
 <aspNetCore processPath="%LAUNCHER_PATH%" arguments="%LAUNCHER_ARGS%" stdoutLogEnabled="false" stdoutLogFile=".\logs\stdout">